+d.
 Mix soil amendments into the top 3-5" of topsoil by disking or other suitable means.
 Lawn areas should be raked to smooth the surface, remove large objects like stones and branches, and ready the area for seed and application.
-Where site conditions will not permit normal eedbed preparation, loosen surface soil by dragging with a heavy chain or other equipment to roughen the surface.
+Where site conditions will not permit normal seedbed preparation, loosen surface soil by dragging with a heavy chain or other equipment to roughen the surface.
 Steep slopes (steeper than 3:1) should be tracked by a dozer leaving the soil in an irregular condition with ridges running parallel to the contour of the slope.
-The top 1-3 of soil should be loose and friable.
-Seedbed loosening may not be necessary on
+The top 1-3" of soil should be loose and friable.
+Seedbed loosening may not be necessary on ii.

-D. Seed Specifications i.
-All seed must meet the requirements of the Maryland State Seed Law.
-All seed shall be subject to re-testing by a recognized seed laboratory.
-All seed used shall have been tested within the 6 months immediately preceding the date of sowing such material on this job.
-Note: Seed tags shall be made available to the inspector to verify type and rate of seed used ii.
 Inoculant - The inoculant for treating legume seed in the seed mixtures shall be a pure culture of nitrogen-fixing bacteria prepared specifically for the species.
 Inoculants shall not be used later than the date indicated on the container.
 Add fresh inoculant as directed on package.
 Use four times the recommended rate when hydroseeding.
 Note: It is very important to keep inoculant as cool as possible until used.
 Temperatures above 75°-80° F. can weaken bacteria and make the inoculant less effective.
+Methods of Seeding i.
+Hydroseeding: Apply seed uniformly with hydroseeder (slurry includes seed and fertilizer), broadcast or drop seeded, or a cultipacker seeder.

+D. Seed Specifications

+All seed must meet the requirements of the Maryland State Seed Law.
+All seed shall be subject to re-testing by a recognized seed laboratory.
+All seed used shall have been tested within the 6 months immediately preceding the date of sowing such material on this Job.
+Note: Seed tags shall be made available to the inspector to verify type and rate of seed used.

-or drop seeded, or a cultipacker seeder a.
-If fertilizer is being applied at the time of seeding, the application rates amounts will not exceed the following: nitrogen: maximum of 100 bs. per acre total of soluble nitrogen: P205 (phosphorous); 200 bs/ac; K20 (potassium): 200 bs/ac.
-Lime - use only ground agricultural limestone, (Up to 3 tons per acre may be applied by hydroseeding).
+a.
+If fertilizer is being applied at the time of seeding, the application rates amounts will not exceed the following: nitrogen maximum of 100 bs. per acre total of soluble nitrogen, P205 (phosphorous); 200 lbs/ac, K20 (potassium); 200 lbs/ac.

+b.
+Lime - use only ground agricultural limestone.
+(Up to 3 tons per acre may be applied by hydroseeding).
 Normally, not more than 2 tons are applied by hydroseeding at any one time.
-Do not use burnt or hydrated lime when hydroseeding.
-Seed and fertilizer shall be mixed on site and seeding shall be done immediately and without interruption.
+Do not use burnt or hydrated lime when hydroseeding Seed and fertilizer shall be mixed on site and seeding shall be done immediately and without interruption. ii.

-ii.
 Dry Seeding: This includes use of conventional drop or broadcast spreaders.

-a.
 Seed spread dry shall be incorporated into the subsoil at the rates prescribed on the Temporary or Permanent Seeding Summaries or Tables 265 or 26.
-The seeded area shall then be rolled with a weighted roller to provide good seed to soil contact.
+The seeded area shall then be rolled with a weighted roller to provide good seed to soil contact. shall then be rolled with a weighted roller to provide good seed to soil contact.
+Where practical, seed should be applied in two directions perpendicular to each other.
+Apply half the seeding rate in each direction.